peterkhe1999/CheatSheet/OSCP/README.md

 Mimikatz includes the **sekurlsa** module, which extracts password hashes from the Local Security Authority Subsystem (LSASS) process memory.

-**LSASS** is a process in Windows that handles user authentication, password changes, and access token creation.
+**LSASS** is a process that handles user authentication, password changes, and access token creation.
 LSASS caches NTLM hashes and other credentials.
-LSASS runs under the **SYSTEM** user, which even more privileged than a process started as **Administrator**.
+LSASS runs under the **SYSTEM** user.

-=> We can only extract passwords if we are running Mimikatz as Administrator (or higher) and have the **SeDebugPrivilege** access right enabled, which grants us the ability to debug not only processes we own, but also all other users' processes.
+=> We can only extract passwords if we are running Mimikatz as Administrator (or higher) and have the **SeDebugPrivilege** access right enabled.

-We can elevate our privileges to the SYSTEM account with tools like **PsExec** or the built-in Mimikatz **token elevation function**.
+Elevate our privileges to the SYSTEM account with tools like **PsExec** or the built-in Mimikatz **token elevation function**.

 The token elevation function requires the **SeImpersonatePrivilege** access right to work, but all local administrators have it by default.

 ```bat
 mimikatz.exe